 Audit Committee.
-Our audit committee assists with the board of directors' oversight responsibilities relating to our financial accounting and reporting processes and auditing processes.
+Our audit committee assists with the board of directors' oversight responsibilities relating to our financial accounting and reporting processes and auditing processes, and to our management of risk.
 The purpose, authority, resources and responsibilities of our audit committee are more specifically set forth in its charter.
 Applying the requirements of the NYSE corporate governance standards (without additional categorical standards) and SEC regulations, as applicable, the board of directors has previously determined that: